ircv3/ircv3-specifications/extensions/client-batch.md

 ### Errors

-Servers MUST use `FAIL` messages from the [standard replies][] framework to notify clients of errors with multiline batches.
+Servers MUST use `FAIL` messages from the [standard replies][] framework to notify clients of errors with client-initiated batches.
 The command is `BATCH` and the following codes are defined:

 * `TIMEOUT`: the batch was left open for too long, all future messages